Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 **Compatibility:**

-* Linux only (Docker must be installed and the daemon running)
+* Cross-platform (Docker must be installed and the daemon running)

 ## Fact Sheet